Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         9c.
 In the case of 9, the timescale of the DashEventMessageBox SHOULD match the value specified in the media header box "mdhd" of the timed metadata track.

         9d.
-In the case of 9, the sample composition time and the presentation time of the enclosed DashEventMessageBox SHOULD correspond by being equal.
-Earlier DashEventMesssageBoxes may be enclosed in the sample aswell, if they are still active during the composition time of that sample.
-In this case, the presentation time may not be equal.
-For each sample, at least one of the enclosed DashEventMessageBoxes has a presentation time that corresponds to the sample composition time.
+In the case of 9, the sample should contain all DASHEventMessageBoxes that are active in during the presentation time of the sample.

         9e.
 In the case of 9, a single metadata sample MAY contain multiple DASHEventMessageBoxes.
              This happens if multiple DashEventMessageBoxes have the same Presentation Time or if an an earlier event is still active in a sample containing a newly started overlapping event.

         9f.
-In the case of 9, the duration of the metadata sample SHOULD correspond to the duration signalled in the DashEventMessageBox.
-If this is not possible due to CMAF or ISOBMFF track constraints, the duration of the sample  MUST be the duration upto the next metadata sample.
-             If the duration of a DashEventMessageBox is unknown, the metadata sample MAY have a duration of zero.
-Once the duration becomes known, it SHALL be updated in the track file to the correct non zero duration value.
-This behavior is only allowed for the last available sample in a timed metadata track.

-        9g.
 In the case of 9, the schemeIdUri in the DASHEventMessageBox can be used to signal the scheme of the data carried in the message data field.
 This enables carriage of multiple metadata schemes in a track.

-        9h.
+        9g.
 In the case of 9, For SCTE-35 ingest the schemeIdURI in the DASHEventMessageBox MUST be urn:scte:scte35:2013:bin  as defined
              in [[!SCTE214-1]].
 A binary scte-35 payload is carried in the message_data field of a